Nautilus Quick Start Guide

 4. Home, Working, and Center-wide Directories

-Note: $WORKDIR and $WORKDIR2 are "scratch" file system, and $CENTER is a center-wide file system that is accessible to all center production machines.
+Note: $WORKDIR and $WORKDIR2 are "scratch" file systems, and $CENTER is a center-wide file system accessible to all Navy DSRC production systems.
 Neither of these file systems is backed up.
-You are responsible for managing files in your $WORKDIR, $WORKDIR2 and $CENTER directories by backing up files to the archive system and deleting unneeded files.
-Currently, $WORKDIR and $WORKDIR2 files older than 21 days and $CENTER files older than 120 days are subject to being purged.
+You are responsible for managing files in your $WORKDIR, $WORKDIR2, and $CENTER directories by backing up files to the archive system and deleting unneeded files.
+Currently, $WORKDIR and $WORKDIR2 files older than 21 days and $CENTER files older than 180 days are subject to being purged.